-Addition of Fractions depends on one main factor that is the denominator of the fraction to be added.
-There are different ways to add them depending on whether the denominators of the fractions to be added are like or unlike.
+Addition of Fractions depends on one main factor which is the denominator of the fractions, to be added.
+There are different ways to add them depending on whether the denominators of the fractions to be added are like or unlike fractions.
 We need to make the bases of the denominators same in order to add the given fractions.
-You can also study about:

 Adding fractions with whole numbers

 It is easy to add the fractions with whole numbers than to add mixed fractions.
 Let us understand it with an example.
-If the denominator of both the numbers is the same, we leave it as it is and add the numerators.
-Here in the given example to show how to add fractions with whole numbers, We will follow the following steps:
+If the denominator of both the numbers is the same, we tale the denominator as common and add the numerators.
+Here in the given example to show how to add fractions with whole numbers say a/b and c/b, we will follow the following steps.

-- So, keep the denominator same while adding the numerators.
+- So, keep b as the denominator and add the numerators.

 - Add 7/2 + 4/2 = 11/2